rachsmithcodes/rachsmith.com/src/content/notes/no-inputs-day.md

 ---
 title: No Inputs Day
 slug: no-inputs-day
-added: 2023-09-11 07:25
+added: 2023-09-10T21:25:00.000Z
-updated: 2023-09-11 07:25
+updated: 2023-09-10T21:25:00.000Z
-tags: [wellbeing, productivity]
+excerpt: >-
-excerpt: As I've shared here previously, my phone use regularly cycles between manageable and problematic.
+  As I've shared here previously, my phone use regularly cycles between manageable and problematic.
 I had a doozy of a week last week.
 publish: true
+tags:
+  - wellbeing
+  - productivity
 ---

 As I've [shared here previously](/screen-time/), my phone use regularly cycles between manageable and problematic.
 I had a doozy of a week last week.
 It was one of those weeks where I was reaching for my phone and/or AirPods to fill every spare moment of my day with scrolling or listening to podcasts.